scottackerman/txtowar/README.md

 ## Description
 Project concepted to help grow the VA Lottery mobile database, users texted their votes to one of two options with a real time interface update.
 Finished project ran on the big screen during half time of all VCU Mens home basketball games at the Siegel Center for the 2012-2013 season growing the VAL mobile user base by 10%.

+## Game Logic
+When one side has 10 more votes than the other, that side wins.
+The final version of the game was timed, with the team that had the most votes at the end winning.

 ## Mobile backend
 For this proof of concept, the free Twillio API was used.